stepansonsky/pastelize-public/README.md

 # 🎨 Pastelize Android

-Welcome, digital minimalists!
+**Welcome, digital minimalists!**

-Pastelize is the first and only Android app that lets you fine-tune screen saturation without root access.
+Pastelize is the first and only Android app that lets you decrease screen saturation without root access.

 ![Pastelize banner](media/banner.png)